Alaska Reality TV | Gold Rush to Gold Mining

 It’s a classic Alaska storyline and far north fantasy – the Gold Rush and visions of gleaming nuggets.
-In the 1800s and early 1900s, tens of thousands of prospectors, opportunists and dreamers traveled north to Alaska.
-For most, it proved a dead-end road for dreams that went bust.
-But those rare few who struck the motherlode became insanely rich legends, inspiring others to continue prospecting and dreaming.
+In the 1800s and early 1900s, tens of thousands of gold prospectors, opportunists and dreamers traveled north to Alaska.
+For most, this journey proved a dead-end road for dreams that went bust.
+But those rare few who struck the motherlode became insanely rich local legends, inspiring others to continue prospecting and dreaming about striking gold in Alaska’s wilderness.

-The shows capture the hopeful highs of large and small discoveries, the comical lows of equipment malfunctions, the potentially deadly consequences of mistakes, the dramatic meltdowns between rivals, teammates and even families, and the daily operations of cast members who are inventive and impractical, salty and surly, sweaty and sometimes even sweet.
+The TV shows capture the hopeful highs of large and small discoveries, the comical lows of equipment malfunctions, the potentially deadly consequences of mistakes, the dramatic meltdowns between rivals, teammates and even families, and the daily operations of cast members who are inventive and impractical, salty and surly, sweaty and sometimes even sweet.
 The potential rewards are massive, and so are the frustrations and tempers.
-It’s a tough life of tough work for equally tough modern-day miners.
-The combination makes for ratings gold as millions tune in to multiple shows.
-All that glitters isn’t TV gold, though.
-Much like prospecting, for every sparkly hit, many shows are just fool’s gold.
+It’s a tough life of tough work for equally tough, modern-day miners.
+The combination makes for ratings gold as millions tune in to multiple reality TV shows about Alaska gold mining ventures.

 The big shining nugget of the genre is Gold Rush/Gold Rush: Alaska (2010-present, more than 170 episodes).
-Fittingly broadcast on Discovery Channel, the program originated in Alaska and has since expanded to mining hot spots in Klondike Canada, other locales around the north and around the world.
+Fittingly broadcast on the Discovery Channel, this reality TV program originated in Alaska and has since expanded to mining hot spots in Klondike Canada, other locales around the north and around the world.
 Its big personalities, big mining operations and big drama made it an instant hit and a continued triumph.
-It owns ratings, key demographics and ambitious advertisers.
+It owns ratings, key demographics and eager advertisers.
 It’s also created stars out of many burly and boisterous miners, particularly the Schnabel family and the young, headstrong and charismatic Parker Schnabel.

 Alaska Gold Diggers (2013, one season) was a modern day chapter of the Gold Rush story, complete with Californians racing to Alaska to find their fortune.
 It features mom, Sara Jane, and her four makeup-and-drama caked daughters who comically, and sometimes even successfully, work the family’s gold mines in Nome and outside Fairbanks.